There is a difference between theoretical knowledge and practical knowledge.

 - Flat knitted wool is less airy and is in closer contact with the body and therefore leads better, compared with circular knitted or terry-knitted wool that are more airy and really warm in comparison.
 There is also woolnet, double-wool and so on for different activities and weather.

-- Do lists before going out.
+- Make lists before going out.
 Take notes during.
 Follow-up afterwards.

 - There are many different hard-shell jackets on the market.
 To keep it simple a shell jacket can be made of 2, 2.5 or 3-layers, and they all have the same intention — keeping you protected from the elements.
 A 3-layer jacket has higher water column and is more durable compared to a 2-layer jacket.
 Sometimes a 2-layer piece will include a third moisture-wicking layer, but it is not bonded and hangs loose within the garment.
 This “2.5” layer protects the membrane as body oils and moisture can contaminate it and degrade performance.
 For most people a 2-layer jacket is a good balance of being a packable size, prize and quality.
 If, however, you require a jacket that needs to take a lot of punishment on a daily basis, the more expensive 3-layer might be the better option.

 If you are into wearing heavy backpacks then the 3-layer variant is sturdier, but in some 3-layer jackets you could sound “crunchy” as you move around because of the fabric.
 Especially in older models.